lamide-akanni/E-COMMERCE-MEDALLION-DATA-WAREHOUSE-ARCHITECTURE-AND-CHURN-ANALYTICS-/README.md

 The project demonstrates the complete ETL process, including data extraction from *source systems*, data cleansing and standardization, dimensional *data modeling using a star schema*, and the creation of analytics-ready datasets.
 It also includes churn analytics to identify customer retention patterns and generate business insights that support data-driven decision-making.

-Technologies: Microsoft SQL Server, T-SQL, ETL, Medallion Architecture, Star Schema, Data Modeling,
+Technologies: Microsoft SQL Server, T-SQL, ETL, Medallion Architecture, Star Schema, Data Modeling